 Special Collections and Archives

-NoticeAlbertsons Library building will be closed until further notice.
+NoticeAlbertsons Library building is closed until further notice.

 Founded in 1973, Special Collections and Archives is a resource for university, local, and Idaho history.
 We welcome anyone from the campus or public communities to view or research our collections.